top of page

 Systemic Consensing allows us to acknowledge our feelings.

-There is no need for giving in and having to leave a meeting with a bad gut feeling.
+There is no need for giving in or holding back and having to leave meetings unhappy.

-The SC-process helps to resolve tension and has a binding effect on a group
+The SC-process helps to resolve tension and has a binding effect on groups - because the group wins, together!

 More to come, brrrum brrrrum!